A finiteness condition for complex continued fraction algorithms: Introduction

 \section{Introduction}

-Since antiquity, many different kinds of ways to represent numbers by strings of symbols have been used for various purposes.
+Since antiquity, many different kinds of representations of numbers by strings of symbols have been used for various purposes.
 The most famous one, the {\it decimal system}, has a particularly nice property: We can represent positive integers by forming finite strings of digits taken from the set $\{0,\ldots, 9\}$ in an arbitrary way.
-If we forbid leading zeros, each of these strings represents a positive integer in a unique way.
-Interestingly, this has a geometric interpretation, indeed, it is reflected by the property that the unit interval can be tesselated by 10 small shifted copies of itself.
+If we forbid leading zeros, each of these strings represents a positive integer uniquely.